Websoft9Archive/ansible-ghost/docs/solution-smtp.md

 Ghost uses [Nodemailer](https://github.com/nodemailer) as a mail sending module and presents Gmail, QQ, SendGrid and [other services for smtp](https://github.com/nodemailer/nodemailer/tree/0.7/#well-known-services-for-smtp).

-Taking using **SendGrid's SMTP Service** as an example to configure mail sending:
+Taking **SendGrid's SMTP Service** as an example, refer to the following steps to configure mail sending:

 1. Log in SendGrid console, and prepare your SMTP settings as the following sample
    ```